graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps-part-1.markdown

 I know this seems like a lot of work to create a simple view, but it's great because now we have an extremely modular design that we can rely on to grow a complex app.
 If we had done things in the classic style (keeping everything in `app.rb`), our application would quickly get unwieldy to manage or scale.

-## Part 4: Front End Tools
+### Front End Tools

 #### Grunt

 If you've made it this far, great job!
 Let's add some front end tools to make our development even easier.
 First, let's set up Grunt.
 If you've never used Grunt before, Chris Coyier has written a [great introduction to it](http://24ways.org/2013/grunt-is-not-weird-and-hard/).

-I'll let you go through that tutorial to learn the ins & outs since Chris explains it better than I can.
+I'll let you go through that tutorial to learn the ins & outs since Chris explains it quite well.
 For the purpose of this tutorial, know that I followed that one to add JavaScript concatenation, JavaScript uglification, Sass, Bourbon, and added a watch task so we can have our assets compile nice and automatically when we update them.

 Create a file called `package.json` in your root directory: